Munter/express-legacy-csp/README.md

 Browser detection is done using [useragent](https://www.npmjs.com/package/useragent).
 Based on data from [caniuse.com](http://caniuse.com/#search=csp) the decision is made wether to downgrade your policy level or apply other changes.

-A CSP version is only deemed supported if the teh caniuse data has no notes attached.
+A CSP version is only deemed supported if the the caniuse data has no notes attached.
 If the support is none or has notes, the CSP version will be dropped down one level.
 There is a specific exception for IE, where a non-standard header is needed to get even CSP1 support.

 Resolutions that are cached for runtime performance in a production setup:
-- Resolving a user-agent string to a browser family and version
+- Resolving a `User-Agent` string to a browser family and version
 - Resolving a browser family and version to header name and CSP capabilities
 - Downgrade of a unique CSP to corresponding lower version of the same CSP